 Figure 1 shows aggregated offer proportions by condition.
 Fisher’s exact test rejected the null hypothesis of no association between offer and condition (p = .0012).
 The hypothesis that (5,5) offers were more likely in the private condition than the other conditions was not supported by Fisher’s one-sided exact test (OR = 1.64, p = .1739).
-However, (8,2) was more likely in the limited condition than in the other conditions (OR = 2.85, p = .0187), and Coin was more likely to be selected in the full condition than in the other conditions (OR = 7.34, p = .0002), as expected. -up permutation tests revealed that (8,2) in the limited condition full condition (OR = 6.18, p < .0001) but not private condition (OR = 1.68, p = .1331).
-Cointhe limited (OR = 7.52, p = .0080) or private (OR = 7.52, p = .0080).
+However, (8,2) was more likely in the limited condition than in the other conditions (OR = 2.85, p = .0187), and Coin was more likely to be selected in the full condition than in the other conditions (OR = 7.34, p = .0002), as expected.
+Planned follow-up permutation tests (p-values uncorrected) revealed that the effect of (8,2) in the limited condition was attributable to a difference from the full condition (OR = 6.18, p < .0001) but not the private condition (OR = 1.68, p = .1331).
+On the other hand, the effect of Coin in the full condition was attributable to a difference from the limited condition (OR = 7.52, p = .0080) or the private condition (OR = 7.52, p = .0080).

-Therefore, we found support for two of our three primary hypotheses, reproducing the basic findings of Bicchieri Chavez (2010).
+Therefore, we found support for two of our three primary hypotheses, reproducing the basic findings of Bicchieri and Chavez (2010).
 Whereas the proportion of (5,5) offers stayed constant across conditions, (8,2) was more likely in the limited condition, in which Proposers could take advantage of the ambiguity of the source of their offer, and Coin was more likely in the full condition, in which Proposers could not ignore normative expectations to make a fair offer, and their second-order beliefs (normative expectations) about Responders indicated Coin was believed to be fair by a large majority of Responders.